mattermost/docs/source/integrate/zoom-interoperability.rst

 This integration contains both a server and web app portion.

-- Server: Inside the ``/server`` directory, you'll find the Go files that make up the server-side of the plugin.
+- Server: Inside the ``/server`` directory, you'll find the Go files that make up the server-side of the integration.
 Within there, build the plugin like you would any other Go application.
-- Web App: Inside the ``/webapp`` directory, you will find the JS and React files that make up the client-side of the plugin.
+- Web App: Inside the ``/webapp`` directory, you will find the JS and React files that make up the client-side of the integration.
 Within there, modify files and components as necessary.
 Test your syntax by running ``npm run build``.

 Visit the `Mattermost Developer Workflow <https://developers.mattermost.com/extend/plugins/developer-workflow/>`__ and `Mattermost Developer environment setup <https://developers.mattermost.com/extend/plugins/developer-setup/>`_ for information about developing, customizing, and extending Mattermost functionality.